GovTribe

 Automations can run GovTribe AI with a selected skill.
 Choose the skill based on the repeatable work you want the automation to perform.

-Use Capture Workflows for recurring pipeline reviews, saved-search opportunity triage, or bid/no-bid style monitoring.
-Use Market Intelligence for recurring recompete, buying-pattern, or early-signal monitoring.
-Use Pricing Data for recurring pricing context.
-Use Proposal Workflows when a resolved solicitation needs repeated proposal support.
+Use Market Intelligence for recurring market monitors, saved-search delta reports, pipeline reports, recompete watches, buying-pattern checks, acquisition-target scans, or early-signal monitoring.
+Use Capture Workflows when the recurring run should qualify one opportunity, review one pipeline, or recommend a pursuit-specific action.
+Use Pricing Data for recurring pricing context or price-to-win evidence.
+Use Proposal Workflows when a resolved solicitation needs repeated proposal support, response drafting, or template completion.
 Use Visual Analysis and Document Review when the run should produce KPI cards, trend charts, comparison charts, leaderboards, or document previews that make the results easier to review later.